-A catch up campaign targeting older age groups was also initiated, but uptake of the vaccine in older teenagers and young adults has been low.
+A catch up campaign targeting older age groups was also initiated in the UK, but uptake of the vaccine in older teenagers and young adults has been low.
+No catch up campaign has been introduced in Ireland.

 MenACWY vaccine is offered to teenagers in school year 9 (England and Wales), year 11 (NI) and S3 (Scotland).
 If you are over 14 and did not get this vaccine at school or from your GP you can still get the vaccine if: